Francesco I Sforza: Duke of Milan

 After Filippo Maria Visconti, duke of Milan, died without a male heir in 1447, fighting broke out to restore the so-called Ambrosian Republic.
 The name Ambrosian Republic takes its name from St. Ambrose, the patron saint of Milan.
 Agnese del Maino, his wife's mother, convinced the condottiero who held Pavia to restore it to him.

 He also received the seigniory of other cities of the duchy, including Lodi, and started to carefully plan the conquest of the ephemeral republic, allying with William VIII of Montferrat and (again) Venice.
-In 1450, after years of famine, riots raged in the streets of Milan and the city's senate decided to entrust to him the duchy.
+In 1450, after years of famine, riots raged in the streets of Milan and the city's senate decided to entrust him with the duchy.
 Sforza entered the city as duke on 26 February.
 It was the first time that such a title was handed over by a lay institution.
 While the other Italian states gradually recognized Sforza as the legitimate Duke of Milan, he was never able to obtain official investiture from the Holy Roman Emperor.
 That did not come to the Sforza Dukes until 1494, when Emperor Maximilian formally invested Francesco's son, Ludovico, as duke of Milan.

-Under his rule (which was moderate and skillful), Sforza modernised the city and duchy.
-He created an efficient system of taxation that generated enormous revenues for the government, his court became a center of Renaissance learning and culture, and the people of Milan grew to love him.
-In Milan, he founded the Ospedale Maggiore, restored the Palazzo ducale, and had the Naviglio d'Adda, a channel connecting with the Adda River, built.
+Under his rule (which was moderate and skilful), Sforza modernised the city and duchy.
+He created an efficient system of taxation that generated enormous revenues for the government, his court became a centre of Renaissance learning and culture, and the people of Milan grew to love him.
+In Milan, he founded the Ospedale Maggiore, restored the Palazzo ducale, and had the Naviglio d'Adda, a channel connecting with the River Adda, built.